-I forgot to post pictures of the other “book” (again, using that term lightly) I bought to check on (see the first one here) – which I bought because a few of us were concerned that with the claim the information came from “free sources online” that our content may have been used without permission… but it’s exactly the same as the first – a complete and utter waste of money, and a total scam.
+So here is the other “book” (again, using that term lightly) I bought to check on ….. (see the first one here) – which I bought because a few of us were concerned that with the claim the information came from “free sources online” that our content may have been used without permission… but it’s exactly the same as the first – a complete and utter waste of money, and a total scam.
 Again it’s just printed and bound wikipedia pages – no editing, nothing.
-Which is apparently all Hephaestus Books does.
+Which is apparently what Hephaestus Books does.
 At least they had the decency to charge less than the other “book” for it though.

 Again they make the claim: